Most weather apps give you a rain percentage and stop there.

 - More organized storm clusters or lines

 The key difference is storm organization.
-When instability and wind shear overlap, storms can become stronger, last longer, and travel farther.
+When multiple storm-support signals align, storms can become stronger, last longer, and travel farther.

 This is the range where users should pay closer attention to hourly timing, radar, and local alerts.